ManojGowda27/Movies-Correlation-Using-Python/Readme.md

 - The code assumes the existence of a movie dataset named "movies.csv" with columns such as 'budget', 'gross', 'company', 'votes', etc.
 - Modify the code as needed to suit your dataset's structure or add additional analysis as required.

-Feel free to adapt, expand, or enhance the analysis based on your specific requirements.

-For any questions or improvements, feel free to open an issue or submit a pull request.